konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

 ## File Splitting

 You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai)).
-Note that all Documents used for training and testing have to have their Pages ordered according to their position in the original file (the first Page comes first, and so on).
+Note that Pages in all the Documents used for training and testing have to be ordered correctly – that is to say, not mixed up in order.
+The ground-truth first Page of each Document should go first in the file, ground-truth second Page goes second and so on.
+This is needed because the Splitting AI operates on the idea that the splitting points in a stream of Pages are the starting Pages of each Sub-Document in the stream.

 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly: